 Please make sure you bring in your library book on a Friday and your PE kit on Monday .

-Homework is given out on a Wednesday and should be returned by the following Monday.
+Homework is given out on a Friday and should be returned by the following Wednesday.
 It will include reading comprehension, maths and topic related activities.

 The children have a home reading book.
 Please ensure they read the allocated pages, write a comment in the reading record and that it is brought to school every day.
 It would be really beneficial if you read with your child regularly and discussed their books.

 Reading is of paramount importance here at Lordship Lane.

 Please ensure that your child reads their home/school reading book every day as agreed, as well as writing a comment in their record book about what they have read.

 If parents/guardians are interested in learning more about the teaching of reading and how to support their child, there is a free reading course being conducted in the school in partnership with Haringey Family Learning Department.
 Please see the Reading Co-ordinator - Mrs Imbrah.

 Ask your child what they are reading about and discuss it with them.

 Can they predict what might happen if it is a fiction genre?